On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Two-point third order velocity statistics

+where $n=1/4$ (see Eq. \eqref{eq:189} for derivation) and $r_1$ is another length scale \citep{Xu:2023-On-the-statistical-theory-of-self-gravitating}.
+Similarly, the kinematic relations in Eq. \eqref{ZEqnNum314105} can be used to derive the total and transverse velocity correlation functions

+Complete velocity correlation functions can be constructed on all scales on the basis of solutions on small and large scales \citep{Xu:2023-On-the-statistical-theory-of-self-gravitating}.

-The real-space two-point second order statistical measures have been introduced for density, velocity, and potential fields along with the kinematic relations developed for different types of flow \citep{Xu:2022-The-statistical-theory-of-2nd}.
-In this section, two-point third order statistical measures are introduced along with the kinematic relations.
-The SG-CFD flow is of constant divergence on small scale and irrotational on large scale.
-The constant divergence flow and incompressible flow share the same kinematic relations for even order statistical measures, while they can be different for odd order statistics \citep{Xu:2022-The-statistical-theory-of-2nd}.
-Same as previous discussion for second order statistics, we restrict our discussion to homogeneous and isotropic flow that will significantly simplify velocity correlation tensors and the development of theory.
-Third order statistical measures for a specific type of flow, i.e. incompressible, constant divergence, or irrotational flow, are all discussed in detail.
+All results discussed so far focus on the statistical theory of two-point second order statistics.
+In this paper, the statistical theory of two-point high order statistics is developed that includes both kinematic relations for correlations of the same order and the dynamic relations for correlations of different orders.
+This is a challenging task involving high order tensors and vector calculus of great complexity.
+In this section, we start our journey with two-point third-order statistics.
+As usual, we restrict our discussion to homogeneous and isotropic flow, which will significantly simplify the velocity correlation tensors and the development of theory.
+The SG-CFD flow is of constant divergence nature on small scales and is irrotational on large scales.
+Constant divergence flow and incompressible flow share the same kinematic relations of even order, whereas they can be different for odd-order statistics.
+Therefore, we will need to discuss two-point third order statistics for different types of flow, i.e., incompressible, constant divergence, or irrotational flow, respectively.